AyubShaikhVahidoddin/Digital-Signature-Std-Assignment-6_CS6530/README.md

 ![image](https://user-images.githubusercontent.com/94394753/145401172-a7b91606-1546-4343-a5ab-dc15e99a9ae4.png)

 3. Now to verfiy the Signature belwo is screen shot
-4. we enter the same message which entered origanally to check - msg is- **123456789**
+4. we enter the same message which entered initially to check - msg is- **123456789**
 5. then we enter the r and s to verify Signature as below screen shot we enter correct data of r and s and message and signature is same so it gives the Successful message 👍 as per belwo screen shot **SIGNATURE VERIFICATION IS SUCCESSFULL!!!!!!!!!!!!!!...
 ACCEPTED..!! :-) :-) **